-A closely directed learning experience where students can focus on applying the techniques and skills necessary to design and make one pair of shoes.
+A closely directed learning experience where students are taught the techniques and skills necessary to design and make one pair of shoes.

 We appreciate that every student is different and tuition is guided to suit your skill level.

-The 5-day course is designed for the beginner student (no experience necessary) who wants to experience every facet of the shoemaking process.
+The 5-day course is designed for the beginner student (no experience necessary) who wants to learn every facet of the shoemaking process.
 Students are expected to research at least 3 styles of shoe/boot they would like to make.
-These shoe styles or designs will become their project for the course.
+One of these shoe styles or designs will become their project to make on the course.
 Upon completion of the course, the student will have made and designed one pair of shoes.

 All materials to make your first pair of shoes on the course will be supplied.